A strong voice and strong support for Victorian Landcare

 Landcare Australia in partnership with DELWP are offering grants of up to $5,000 each in the 2019 round in support of Victorian schools, childcare centres, Scouts, Girl Guides and youth groups.
 The 2019 grants provide an opportunity to secure funding to engage young Victorians in outdoor, hands-on, on-ground projects and environmental learning activities that provide both environmental and educational outcomes, as well as health and social benefits.
 Click into news item for further details and/or to apply.

-2019 State and Territory Landcare Awards: Nominations are now open
+2019 State and Territory Landcare Awards: Reminder - Nominations extended until 11 July!

 Landcare Australia is inviting nominations for the 2019 State and Territory Landcare Awards which recognises individuals and groups across the country for their outstanding contributions to preserving the unique Australian landscape.
 Click into news item or visit the Landcare Australia website for further details.

 Landcare Victoria Inc. is delighted to congratulate members Mrs Eileen Collins (Chiltern Landcare Group) and Mrs Audrey Drechsler (Axe Creek Catchment Landcare Group) who were recognised in the recent 2019 Queen’s Birthday Honours.
 Full details are available at honours.pmc.gov.au.